17 High Street

 The 1881 census shows Austin was hotel keeper at The Swan in the High Street.
 He was living with Bessie aged 20 from Sodbury and her sister, Annie aged 16 and a general servant Ellen Derrick aged 18 from Parkwell in Somerset.

 We know from the deeds of Thornbury Farm and the St Mary Street property that Austin owed at least £400 plus interest with his property as security.
 When he was unable to repay he was forced to sell all his property.
 On 21st April 1881 Austin Carwardine Grove sold the properties in St Mary Street to Sidney Ponting.
 Austin gave up running The Swan in 1881.
 The notice advertising the sale of The Swan dated 21st September 1881 says that Austin was having to give it up because of ill health.
 It didn't find a buyer immediately and Richard Quin took over the tenancy.
 When it was advertised for sale again on 14th June 1882 Richard became the owner as well as the occupant.
 We don't know what happened to Austin.
-He died in Edmonton area of London in 1925 aged 66.
+He died in Edmonton area of London aged 66.
+He was buried in Thornbury Cemetery on 30th January 1925.

 Census records indicate that Richard was born in County Meath, Ireland about 1835.
 We don't know anything about Richard's early life.
 The Bristol Mercury reported on 10th December 1870 that Richard had taken over the licence of the George and Dragon in Winterbourne.
 The 1871 census shows Richard was an innkeeper at 'The Dragon inn' Winterbourne.
 He was aged 34 and born in Ireland living with his wife, Elizabeth aged 38 who was born in Bristol.
 We suspect that Richard had married Elizabeth Watkins in the Clifton area in 1870.